 NOTE: Costs displayed in this Judicial Impact Note only reflect expected costs for the Administrative Office of the Courts (AOC).
-Cost impacts of this bill in the superior, district and municipal courts, and county clerk's offices will be provided separately.
+Cost impacts of this bill in the superior, district and municipal courts, and county clerk's offices are not included.